 Days marked with * are open as one day courses for people who cannot make the full course

 - Sat October 7: Collaborative working (Sociocracy)*

 - Mon October 9: Water management + Mapping*

 - Wed October 11: Meeting the needs of plants*

 - Thu October 12: Day off (site visit?)

 - Fri October 13: Putting it all together into a design

-- Mon October 16: Creating ethical Livelihoods Open to the public as a half day course
+- Mon October 16: Creating ethical Livelihoods* (half day)

 - Tue October 17: Day off (site visit?)

 - Wed October 18: Structures (Eco building)*